Brachial Plexus Injuries

 For severe brachial plexus injuries, prompt surgery could be needed to try to get function back.
 Without it, you might have a lasting disability and be unable to use your arm or hand.

 If you have a brachial plexus injury resulting in a lack of feeling, you must take special care when dealing with hot items, razors, knives, or other objects that could harm you.
 A brachial plexus injury can keep you from feeling any other injury to the affected area.
 You may not notice that you're hurt.

 You may also have long-term pain or sensory changes in the affected area.
 Or you could have paralysis.

 What can I do to prevent brachial plexus injuries?

-To help prevent brachial plexus injuries:
+To help prevent these injuries:

 When should I call the healthcare provider?

-If you have had an injury to the neck or shoulder area and you can't feel or move your hand or arm, you should call your healthcare provider to find out what's causing your symptoms
+If you have had an injury to the neck or shoulder area and you can't feel or move your hand or arm, call your healthcare provider to find out what's causing your symptoms

 Key points about brachial plexus